-The Ergonomic Fact Sheet can help you get started on setting up your chair and sit-stand desk.
+The Ergonomic Fact Sheets below can help you get started on setting up your chair and sit-stand desk.
 Also see the Office Ergonomics and Laptop Ergonomics for more tips.
 If you'd like further assistance, you can schedule an ergonomic evaluation on the Twin Cities campus by calling (612) 626-6002.

 What happens at an ergonomic evaluation?

 One of our trained ergonomic staff members will come out to your work space to talk about any concerns with you.
 They will help you make any possible adjustments to your chair, desk, monitors, or other equipment to make it as ergonomically friendly as possible, recommend purchasing new equipment if needed, and discuss any ergonomic concerns you may have.
 They will also explain the reimbursement process and if needed, discuss our equipment showroom with you.